UK Forestry Standard

 Peat depth

-Soil Guideline 24: Avoid establishing new forests on soils with peat exceeding 50 cm in depth and on sites that would compromise the hydrology of adjacent bog or wetland habitats
+Good Forestry Practice Requirement 4: New forests should not be established on soils with peat exceeding 50 cm in depth – or a depth specified in country guidance – or on sites that would compromise the hydrology of adjacent bog or wetland habitats.

 Carbon and peatland 2016 map can be used to identify areas where peat is likely to be found (but not its depth) Peat survey

-Soil Guideline 25: Consider the balance of benefits for carbon and other ecosystem services before making the decision to restock on soils with peat exceeding 50 cm in depth
+Soil Guideline 20: Consider, informed through tools such as a peat assessment, the balance of benefits for carbon and other ecosystem services before making the decision to restock (or regenerate) on soils with deep peat, ensuring the decision complies with relevant country practices.

 No suitable map available Peat survey